Rosalie Slaughter Morton: Later life

 In 1905, Slaughter married George Baxter Morton Jr., an attorney who had previously studied medicine, at St. Paul's Church, Lynchburg.
 The pair moved to New York, but in 1910, it was reported that they were living apart and she was filing for divorce.
 He died in 1912 of an aneurysm.
-After her husband's death, Morton was overcome with sadness; she later wrote "If my parents had been living, if we had had children, if there had been domestic duties, I would have found palliative comfort in them; but with [my husband's] going my domestic life was ... absolutely demolished".
+After her husband's death, Morton was reportedly overcome with sadness; she later wrote "If my parents had been living, if we had had children, if there had been domestic duties, I would have found palliative comfort in them; but with [my husband's] going my domestic life was ... absolutely demolished".
 Morton never remarried after her husband's death.

-Morton was a vocal supporter of women's suffrage, being a member of the Equal Suffrage League of both New York city and New York state.
+Morton was a vocal supporter of women's suffrage, and was a member of the Equal Suffrage League of both New York city and New York state.

 In the early 1930s Morton suffered a bout of pneumonia.
 She decided that she could no longer remain in New York due to the cold winters, and by happenstance received a letter inviting her to Winter Park, Florida to receive an honorary degree from Rollins College.
 She moved to the city shortly after visiting it.

-In 1942, Morton commissioned a statue by a sculptor in New York, which she donated to Spring Hill Cemetery in Lynchburg, dedicating it to the youth of the city.
+In 1942, Morton commissioned a statue by a sculptor based in New York, which she donated to Spring Hill Cemetery in Lynchburg, dedicating it to the youth of the city.
 Morton died on May 5, 1968, while still living in Winter Park.
 She was cremated and her ashes were placed alongside her mother's grave at Spring Hill Cemetery.

 Career

 1902–1909: Post-graduation medical practices

-Having finished her studies, Slaughter returned to the United States in 1902 and opened a medical practice specializing in gynecology in Washington D.C.
+After finishing her studies, Slaughter returned to the United States in 1902 and opened a medical practice specializing in gynecology in Washington D.C.
 Her practice was successful and well attended, in part as a result of her network of influential friends and family.
 In 1905 she attended the Pan-American Medical Congress and the American Public Health Association meeting after being selected as a delegate to both.

-Following her marriage to George Morton Jr. in 1905 and move to New York, Morton passed the New York Board exams and opened a new medical practice there, where he was an attorney.
-Without the professional network of Washington D.C., she additionally took on work as an examiner of applicants for city employment and as part of the medical staff of the Teachers' Retirement System.
+Following her marriage to George Morton Jr. in 1905 and move to New York, Morton passed the New York Board exams and opened a new medical practice there, where her husband was an attorney.
+Without the professional network she had in Washington D.C., she additionally took on work as an examiner of applicants for city employment and as part of the medical staff of the Teachers' Retirement System.
 Morton became active in medical societies in New York, both at the local and state level.